ixy-languages/ixy.java/README.md

 ```

 To use a different memory manager, edit the property `DEFAULT_HUGEPAGE_PATH` of the root Gradle build script.
-Hare you can see a slice of the file (line 46).
+Here you can see a slice of the file (line 46).
 ```groovy
 // ...
 ext {